Green Party of Canada candidates in the 1997 Canadian federal election

 The Green Party of Canada fielded seventy-nine candidates in the 1997 federal election, none of whom were elected.
 Information about some of these candidates may be found on this page.

 Ontario

 Scarborough Southwest: David James Cooper

-Cooper was a journalist at the time of the election.
+David James Cooper was a journalist at the time of the election.
 According to the Toronto Star newspaper, he ran for the Green Party due to a belief that supporting Canada's more established parties would simply encourage "apathy, cynicism, mediocrity and corruption".
-His campaign called for "environmentally sound programs, local democracy, sustainable development and long-term planning" (Toronto Star, 30 May 1997).
+Cooper's campaign called for "environmentally sound programs, local democracy, sustainable development and long-term planning" (Toronto Star, 30 May 1997).